survivejs/webpack-book/manuscript/building/01_source_maps.md

 To recap:

 * **Source maps** can be helpful both during development and production.
-They provide more accurate information about what's going on and make it faster to debug possible problems.
+They provide more accurate information about what’s going on and make it faster to debug possible problems.
 * Webpack supports a large variety of source map variants.
 They can be split into inline and separate source maps based on where they are generated.
 Inline source maps are useful during development due to their speed.
 Separate source maps work for production as then loading them becomes optional.
 * `devtool: 'source-map'` is the highest quality option making it useful for production.
 * `cheap-module-eval-source-map` is a good starting point for development.